-Editor’s Note November 2016: Does the idea of talking politics at Thanksgiving stress you out, especially after the recent divisive election?
+Editor’s Note November 2023: Does the idea of talking politics at Thanksgiving stress you out?
 We’re bringing back this popular article to equip you with four survival tips.

 The rule for talking politics at Thanksgiving is that it’s not about winning, it’s about a productive conversation that moves the whole team forward.

 Elaine Mejia, senior program associate at Public Works—a communications think tank fostering a positive national discourse around government and taxes—reminds us that turkey, dressing, and cranberry sauce are, unfortunately, often served up with a “heaping side dish of heated, unpleasant conversation about government and politics.”